PyTables/PyTables/doc/source/usersguide/libref.rst

     This class represents homogeneous datasets in an HDF5 file.

-    The difference between a CArray and a normal
+    The difference between a CArray and a normal Array (see :ref:`ArrayClassDescr`), from which it inherits, is that a CArray has a chunked layout and, as a consequence, it supports compression.
-    Array (see :class:`Array`), from which it inherits, is that a CArray has a chunked layout and, as a consequence, it supports compression.
     You can use datasets of this class to easily save or load arrays to or from disk, with compression support included.

 Examples of use